AsinineFatuity/siecom/README.md

   - `web` for our django/graphql app
   - `pgdb` for the postgres database
   - `nginx` for our reverse proxy
+  - `huey` for background asynchronous task
+  - `redis` for storing task queues
 4. Navigate to `http://http://127.0.0.1:8080/` to confirm it is running successfully

 ### Set Up Without Docker